zfs-old-crap/linkytime/docs/DeveloperGuide.md

     Use case ends.

 * 2b.
-The entries are already sorted from A-Z.
+The meetings are already sorted from A-Z.

     Use case ends.

-### UC-009: Sort entries chronologically
+### UC-009: Sort meetings chronologically

 **MSS**

-1. User chooses to sort entries by the date.
+1. User chooses to sort meetings by the date.
-2. LinkyTime shows a list of entries that is sorted in descending order.
+2. LinkyTime shows a list of meetings that is sorted in descending order.

     Use case ends.